When

 Who should I contact regarding special accommodations?

-When does retreat programming conclude?
+When does retreat programming start and conclude?

 What lodging nights are covered, and what is my responsibility if I extend my stay?